juampa99/RPGfy/README.md

 * Drop tables (see Droptable section)
 * Save custom items and add them to the drop tables (see Custom Items section)

-Upcoming features:
+Upcoming features (in order of priority):
 * Better effects for weapons
+* More types of weapons
 * Special abilities for weapons/armor
-* More types of weapons
+* Questing
 * Combo effects